 Top 10 Best Digital Piano Under 1000 Dollars 2021

 1. Yamaha YDP144R Arius Series Digital Console Piano – Best For The Money

 Yamaha has been in the business of creating incredible pianos from the beginning.
-The YDP144R is an excellent example of a digital piano you can have at home or for performance.
+The YDP144R is an excellent example of a digital piano you can have at home.

 Everybody wants something aesthetic.
 And that’s what the YDP144R is all about.
 The digital piano comes with a rosewood cabinet, a three-pedal system, and a matching bench.
 Hence, it will change your living room’s look once it finds a spot in your home.

 The digital piano comes with 88 keys, which have the graded hammer action.
 We also noticed that the matte finish on the keys not only contributes to the look but also prevents slipping on the wrong notes while playing.

 With 88 keys, you’ll be sure to learn everything as a beginner with ease.
 And the sound from this piano is as realistic as playing the grand concert piano.
 Yamaha actually sampled sounds from the CFX concert grand piano.

 And that’s not all.
 Yamaha has included a Virtual Resonance Modeling feature.
 What it does is emulate the feeling of a grand piano.

 Besides that, the triple pedal system comes with a half-damper resonance, which increases or decreases the sustain level depending on how you press the pedal.